typeclasses/step/supply-chain/readme.md

 # supply-chain

-A "supply chain" represents a flow of information from one `Vendor` to the next, and so on, ultimately reaching a `Job` that returns a product.
+A *supply chain* represents a flow of information from one `Vendor` to the next, and so on, ultimately reaching a `Job` that returns a product.

 ```haskell